How Our Program Works& how to apply for a service dog

 After we consult with your providers we get back to you with a final decision regarding acceptance into our program within two working days.

-All of our dogs are placed for a $10,000 fee.
-The true cost of training a service dog is $20,000-$25,000 but in order to make them more accessible to clients, most organizations charge $10,000.
-If the client is accepted and wants to join our program they are considered enrolled once they make a $2,000 deposit.
-Once a client enrolls they can expect to wait 18-24 months for their dog.*
+If the client is accepted and wants to join our program they are considered enrolled once they make a $2500 deposit.
+Once a client enrolls they can expect to wait two to three years for their dog.*

 7.)
 Training Profile Development

-We collaborate with clients to identify all of their symptoms and what services they would benefit from the dog performing in order to formulate their personal training profile.
-Each profile identifies clearly the objectives for the dog that will be trained for them.
-When the client and our team agrees on a final version of their training profile, we will “close out” the client's training profile, which means that no more behaviors can be added.
+We collaborate with clients to identify all of their symptoms and what services they would benefit from the dog performing.
+We strongly encourage clients to work on this spreadsheet with their therapist, doctors or loved ones, as appropriate.
+When the client and our team agrees on a final version we will “close out” the client's training profile, which means that no more behaviors can be added.

 8.)
 Notification of Dog Assignment & Scheduling Intensive